ALH-hub/food_recommendation_restful/README.md

 ### Prerequisites

 - Docker and Docker Compose installed
-- Modify the docker-compose.example.yml file with your credetials
+- Modify the .env.example file with your credentials and rename it to .env
-- Rename the file docker-compose.example.yml to docker-compose.yml

 ### Setup